Manash-git/Manash-git/README.md

 ### Hi !!
 Wellcome to my Github 🙂
 ### My skills are following
 1. Python
-2. Django
-3. Data Science
+2. Data Science
-4. Machine Learning
+3. Machine Learning

 <!--
 **Manash-git/Manash-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.